Refuse and recycling – your responsibilities

 As residents of Warwick district, however temporary, you still have a responsibility for your own waste.
 Find out your refuse and recycling collection dates below – just enter your postcode.

-Visit our recycling pages to find out what you can and cannot put in the food caddies.
+Visit our food waste page to find out what you can and cannot put in the food caddies.

-If you feel that your property does not have adequate refuse and recycling facilities, please contact your landlord as they have a responsibility to provide adequate refuse and recycling storage and Warwick District Council now charges for additional and replacement containers.
+If you feel that your property does not have adequate refuse and recycling facilities, please contact your landlord.
+Your landlord has a responsibility to provide adequate refuse and recycling storage.
+There are charges for additional and replacement containers.

 Leaving student accommodation for the summer

-If there is a build-up of refuse and recycling left on your property, you or your landlord can be held liable and face possible enforcement action, so your landlord may make deductions from your deposit(s) or raise a charge where waste has been left behind.
+If there is a build-up of refuse and recycling left on your property, you or your landlord can be held liable and face possible enforcement action.
+Your landlord may make deductions from your deposit(s) or raise a charge where waste has been left behind.